pateketrueke/smoo/README.md

 - `{nofilter}` &mdash; its presence will disable the filtering over the passed data-source
 - `{disabled}` &mdash; It just disables the `<input />` field, while disabled options are hidden
 - `{multiple}` &mdash; Enable multiple selection of values (`checkbox` vs `radio`), disabled by default
+- `{autoclose}` &mdash; Close the dropdown on click-selection, it should not work with `multiple` options, disabled by default
 - `{fallback}` &mdash; This message is shown when no results are found while searching
 - `{placeholder}` &mdash; Custom `placeholder` for the `<input />` field